Abstract

 4. Parametric analysis

 To further understand the influence of rotation speed of BHA and length of drill collar on lateral vibration of drill collar, the parametric analysis will be carried out with numerical computations.
-The deflection capacity of BHA is positively related to the lateral displacement of drill collar, therefore, the maximum displacements of drill collar in X and Y directions are discussed by changing the structure parameters of the BHA and mechanical parameters of the drill string system.
+The deflection capacity of BHA is positively related to the lateral displacement of drill collar, therefore, the maximum displacements of drill collar in and directions are discussed by changing the structure parameters of the BHA and mechanical parameters of the drill string system.

 4.1.
 Influence of rotation speed of BHA